Last Updated on: 30th June 2021, 10:45 am

 There will also be research on outsourcing projects.
 It could involve everything from vectorizing low-resolution artwork to managing 100 percent of the designs from start to finish in your shop absolutely.

-As time is money, you can outsource artwork by more shops.
-While the in-house staff focuses on designing large-tickets.
+As time is money, you can outsource artwork to more shops.
+At the same time, the in-house staff focuses on designing large tickets.

 With firms like Design Pickle or Pixel’s Hive becoming more commonplace, shops are lowering their in-house art department labor costs.